The ultimate guide on how to make brownies! Step-by-step instructions and tips to make perfect homemade chewy, fudge brownies.

 How to store brownies

-I cover the brownies with plastic wrap and put them right back into the fridge.
-I think it helps to keep the brownies fresh, too.
+I cover them with plastic wrap and put them right back into the fridge.
+I think it helps to keep them fresh, too.

 My brownies keep for 3 days (they never last longer than that in our house) and still taste fresh when they’re stored in the fridge.